ADF Logo

 Pregnant women deserve health and safety—and they don’t forfeit that protection when they consider having an abortion.
 But it’s not Planned Parenthood standing up for them; it’s pro-life advocates.

-Pro-life for all of life
+Being pro-life in all of life

 It is not just unborn children whose lives are in dire need of protection.
 Sadly, our culture often devalues the lives of the elderly and infirm as well.

-In recent years, proponents of assisted suicide have sought to expand access to this deadly practice throughout the United States—and beyond.
 As in the abortion debate, activists use positive-sounding language to make their cause sound noble.
 “Assisted suicide” becomes “death with dignity.”
 But there’s nothing dignified about assisted suicide.
 The practice targets the vulnerable and the sick and harms those who need competent, compassionate care.

-ADF is committed to fostering a culture of life where the dignity of all human beings is defended.
+ADF is committed to fostering a culture of life where the dignity of all human beings is protected.
 The most vulnerable among us—from the unborn to the elderly and the terminally ill—are worthy of life and protection under the law.